 - 1234 Intermediate Algebra.
-(4) Prerequisite: ACT Math score of 16 or below or Accuplacer range 20-74. - The topics include linear equations and their graphs; inequalities and number line graphs; rational expressions; factoring; laws of exponents; radicals; polynomials.
+(4) Prerequisite: ACT Math score of 16 or below. - The topics include linear equations and their graphs; inequalities and number line graphs; rational expressions; factoring; laws of exponents; radicals; polynomials.
 Four semester hours (institutional credit). - College Algebra.
-(3) Prerequisite: A score of 19 on the mathematics portion of the Enhanced ACT or Accuplacer range 88+ and High School Algebra (two units with grade of "C" or better) or MAT 1234 with grade of "C" or better.
+(3) Prerequisite: A score of 19 on the mathematics portion of the Enhanced ACT and High School Algebra (two units with grade of "C" or better) or MAT 1234 with grade of "C" or better.
 This course includes inequalities; functions; linear and quadratic equations, circles, and their graphs; rational, radical, and higher-order equations; applications; polynomial and rational functions; logarithmic and exponential functions; systems of equations. - College Algebra.
-(3) Prerequisite: MAT 1234 with a grade of C or better, or ACT Math score of 17-18 or Accuplacer range 75-87.
+(3) Prerequisite: MAT 1234 with a grade of C or better, or ACT Math score of 17-18.

 This course includes inequalities; functions; linear and quadratic equations, circles, and their graphs; rational, radical, and higher-order equations; applications; polynomial and rational functions; logarithmic and exponential functions; systems of equations.

 MAT 1314 will include review material from Intermediate Algebra. - Trigonometry.
-(3) Prerequisite: A score of 21 or higher on the mathematics portion of the ACT or High School Algebra (two units with grade of "C" or better) or MAT 1313 with a grade of "C" or better.
+(3) Prerequisite: High School Algebra (two units with grade of "C" or better) or MAT 1313